anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 # Configure iOS device management

 Intune for Education supports device management for iOS devices purchased through the Apple device enrollment program (DEP).
-When enabled, students can securely access school resources from your managed iOS devices.
-As an admin, it lets you modify device and app use, groups, wi-fi profiles, and tenant settings.
+When enabled, students can securely access school resources from your school's iOS devices.
+As an admin, iOS management in Intune for Education lets you modify device and app use, groups, wi-fi profiles, and tenant settings.
 You'll also have access to reports and actions so you can troubleshoot conflicts from a far.

-Until a device is enrolled in management, you as an admin can't modify its settings through the Intune for Education portal.
+Devices purchased through DEP appear in your Apple School Manager account.
+However, until a device is enrolled in management, you as an admin can't modify its settings through the Intune for Education portal.

 This article describes how to enable iOS device management so that devices can start enrolling in Intune management.
+When a student or teacher turns on the device, Setup Assistant runs with preconfigured settings and the device enrolls into management.

 By the end of this article you'll know how to:

 * Upload an Apple MDM Push certificate
 * Upload Apple DEP tokens